Food and Journeys®

 Instructions

-• Mix yeast with two-thirds cup of warm water, then set aside until ready.
+• Combine yeast with 2/3 cup warm water, then set aside until ready.

-• Add the softened butter and the yeast mixture; mix until you start forming a dough, then add the raisins.
+• Add the softened butter and syrup, and once the yeast is foamy, add it to the bowl as well.

-• Continue mixing (kneading) until you get a smooth dough for your Swedish rye rolls.
+• Continue kneading until you get a smooth dough.

 (Note: It’s not a sticky dough.)

-• Place them in a baking tray lined with parchment paper and keep some space between them.
+• Place them in a baking tray lined with parchment paper; keep some space between them.

-• Cover with a cloth again until they become puffy — at least thirty minutes.
+• Cover with a cloth again and set aside until they become puffy — at least 30 minutes.

 • Preheat the oven to 230°C (425°F).

-• Uncover your Swedish rye buns and dust them with flour.
+• Uncover your Swedish rye rolls and dust them with flour.

 • Once the oven is ready, place the baking tray in the middle of the oven.

-• Adjust the temperature to 200°C (375°F) and continue baking your rye buns for twenty to twenty-five minutes or until golden brown.
+• Adjust the temperature to 200°C (375°F) and continue baking your rye bread for 20 to 25 minutes or until golden brown.

 • Remove from the oven and transfer to a rack to cool.

-• Serve and enjoy with your favorite marmalade!
+• Serve them with butter or your favorite marmalade — enjoy!

 Notes